arendsee/pedpha/README.md

 ##input

-One gff file which contains exon entries (it may contain other stuff as well)
+One gff file which contains exon and CDS entries (it may contain other stuff as well)

 ##output